Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 I recommend using the latest version of [NodeJS](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/try/download/community).
 In addition, you need the following library's: [express](https://expressjs.com/),[mongodb](https://www.npmjs.com/package/mongodb)

-Clone this repo by entering:
+Clone this repo by entering this command in to your terminal:
 ```bash
 git clone https://github.com/Biranavan-P/biri_justin-WAD2022.git
 ```